eshajulka/BC-COMS-1016.github.io/index.md

 Prerequisites
 : None - no prior programming or college-math background is required

+Modes of Thinking Requirement
+: Thinking Quantitatively and Empirically
+: Thinking Technologically and Digitally

 Course Readings
 : Each lecture has an accompanying chapter/section of the [textbook](https://www.inferentialthinking.com/)